AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS Plate Settlers Report Three_commented.md

 2) How thin should a channel be before it gets clogged with flocs
 3) How can plates be easily cleaned in their new design [speaking in future tense--no finalized design exists yet, hopefully by the final report there will be some however.
 If not, this will be removed]**[sounds good]**

+## Manual [-Addressed LM]

+Manual (5 points)
+Explain the purpose and hypothesis of experiments.
+Provides a materials list that details the materials needed to build and operate the apparatus.
+Provides a detailed diagram of the apparatus setup.
+Clearly details steps of the procedure such that future teams can replicate the experiments.
+Rating of 5 (Strong):
+Clear and concise description of the purpose and hypothesis of experiments Provides an accurate materials list
+Provides an easy to understand diagram of the apparatus Clear and concise description of steps in procedure

+Plate settlers are proven as beneficial devices that stabilize a floc bed, but there testing in the lab setting is unpredictable.
+Because floc beds currently break with ease, ensuring that plate settlers are optimized in their ability to stabilize a floc bed is crucial to AguaClara resrach.
+As a result, the motivation of HRS: Plate Settler's goal is not to prove whether or not implementing plate settlers benefit AguaClara Filtration.
+Rather, it is to test variables that can improve the longevity of the floc blanket in the lab-setting.
+Hence, the following variables exist in our hypothesis: [this feels a tad repetitious, thoughts?]
+1) Based on previous theory, we know the longest distance a floc can travel across a plate is determined by the equation referenced in Figure 3.
+Henceforth, when angle \alpha is 45&deg;, the floc will spend the most time in the plate settler, and therefore: the floc bed will be created over the longest period of time.
+With such a long period, the bed will become more stable than before.
+2) Furthermore, based on research perform by Hurst (2016), it is understood that a higher number of plates results in more stability.
+This signifies that the smaller the plates can get--and the more of them that can be inserted into the tank--yields the best results for floc blanket longevity.

+While most materials already existed in the lab, little documentation existed regarding the creation of the sedimentation tank.
+Henceforth, this manual covers the creation of HRS Spring 2019's modifications and additions to the design:
+**1x Clay Mixer
+1x Clay Pump
+2x Turbidity Meters (Influent/Effluent)
+1x Influent Pump
+1x PACl Pump
+1x Effluent Tube Settler Pump (2 is recommended to operate at higher upflow velocities, but only 1 is currently in use) 6x 1 in Diameter, 5 ft Long Tube (for Tube Settlers) 1x 30 ft Role of 3 cm Poly-vinyl Tubing
+1x HD-Pro Camera**

+While the clay mixer runs at a constant rate when plugged in, the four pumps can have their rates adjusted.
+The following calculaitons of pump rates have been performed for 1mm/s of upflow, however, the methodologies are consistent with any upflow.

+1) Use a timer and graduated cylinder to test the output of a pump at a certain RPM.
+Use that relationship in a porportionality consisting of the desired upflow.
+This will yield the desired RPM for that particular device If working with multiple tube settlers, ensure that the team divides the desired upflow across the number of tube settlers*
+**Note: The cross sectional area of the tank's region of upflow (not including the floc weir) is 14 mm x 340 mm.**
+2) If a pump uses mL/minute instead of RPM, convert the RPMs to mL/minute using a dimensional analysis.
+3) Using the above values, concentrations for stock of PACl and its respect mL/min dosing can be calculated using the below code.
+Furthermore, the full code and python files can be found [here](https://github.com/AguaClara/HRS-Flow-Recycle/blob/master/Preliminary_Calculations.md).

 ## Bibliography
 Balwan, K. (2016).
 Study of the effect of length and inclination of tube settler on the effluent quality.
 Journal (International Journal of Innovative Research and Advanced Engineering).